San Diego Construction Accident Lawyers

 - Permanent disability

-Factors For A Legitimate Case
+Factors Of A Legitimate Case

 - Damages — Another critical element of a legitimate construction injury claim is damages.
 You may be eligible for past and future medical expenses, depending on circumstances.
 You can also seek other losses like pain and suffering, lost earning capacity, and income.
 Surviving family members can pursue wrongful death claims when a person dies in a construction accident.